Okinawa Churaumi Aquarium: The Coral Sea

 In the Coral Sea tank, 450 colonies of reef-building corals of about 80 species are bred and exhibited.
 The tank has a capacity of 300000 l, no roof, a structure that allows strong sunlight to enter, and a constant supply of fresh seawater to enable large-scale breeding of coral.

 The Coral Sea tank is made to emulate the coral reefs in Motobu.
+The aquarium has confirmed simultaneous coral spawning for 22 consecutive years.
 In 2021, the Okinawa Churaumi Aquarium was temporarily closed due to the COVID-19 pandemic, but it was confirmed that Acropora microphthalma gave spawned in the daytime for the first time.

+In the same zone as the Coral Sea tank is another tank called The Sea of Tropical fish tank.
+This tank has a capacity of 700000 l liters of water and In addition to coral houses 180 species of fish, including large fish that are difficult to breed in the Coral Sea tank, which specializes in coral propagation.
+In this tank, the shallow rocky areas to the depths of the caves in the coral reefs of Okinawa are reproduced in a single tank.

+In 2024, the tropical fish tank was the first in the world to exhibit Pinjalo lewisi, a fish that had never been kept in captivity, alive.

 The Shark Research Lab

 Sharks such as bull sharks, tiger sharks, silvertip sharks, and silky sharks are bred in the shark research lab tank.
-Some bull sharks kept in aquariums have lived for more than 42 years.
+Some bull sharks kept in aquariums have lived for more than 45 years as of 2024.
+The lab also displays many skeletal and fetal specimens of sharks.

 In 2016, the aquarium showed an attempt to raise an adult great white shark.
 The great white shark exhibit was successful, but it died three days later, leading to criticism from animal rights groups.
 In 2019, aquariums captured a pregnant tiger shark and succeeded in giving birth in a shark research lab tank.